-ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
+Use the menu to see other pages.

-Each year, tens of thousands of people are cured of NSCLC in the United States.
-Care for people diagnosed with cancer doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with cancer does not end when active treatment has finished.
+Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Watching for recurrence or second cancer

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
-Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
-If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
+If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Common post-treatment problems include pain, fatigue, and shortness of breath.
 Your doctor, nurse, and social worker can help you develop a plan to manage any problems that persist after treatment.

-Survivors of NSCLC who have smoked cigarettes in the past also have a high risk of heart disease, stroke, emphysema, and chronic bronchitis.
+People who have smoked cigarettes in the past also have a high risk of heart disease, stroke, emphysema, and chronic bronchitis.
 Certain cancer treatments can further increase these risks.
 Even for those who don’t smoke, healthy lifestyle choices after cancer are important for overall well-being.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
-Be sure to ask about any concerns you have about your future physical or emotional health.
-ASCO offers forms to help create a treatment summary to keep track of the cancer treatment you received and develop a survivorship care plan.
+Be sure to discuss any concerns you have about your future physical or emotional health.
+ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.

-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.

-If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your cancer treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

-The next section in this guide is Survivorship and it describes how to cope with challenges in everyday life after a cancer diagnosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship.
+It describes how to cope with challenges in everyday life after a cancer diagnosis.
+Use the menu to choose a different section to read in this guide.